UPenn-CIT599/financial-report-analysis/project-design.md

 ### Responsibilities
 - Has finDataHM, a HashMap mapping a FinancialData object to the key (name, year, quarter)
 - Has senResultHM, a HashMap mapping a SentimentAnalysis object to the key (name, year, quarter)
+- Has wordCountHM, a HashMap mapping words to occurrences
 - Exports PDF files to .txt files
 - Loop through all .txt files to populate above hashmaps for each file
 - Output sentiment analysis and compensation statement to .txt file (can be moved to Visualizer class)